-Clay modelling has many educational benefits for kids.
-Read on to know how clay-modelling activities improve your child’s hand-eye coordination, motor skills, dexterity, creativity and attention span.
+Clay modeling has many educational benefits for kids.
+Read on to know how clay-modeling activities improve your child's hand-eye coordination, motor skills, dexterity, creativity, and attention span

 "The important thing is to create" - Pablo Picasso

-Clay is a substance that can be moulded into an endless number of forms.
-Humans have been making objects out of clay for ages — pots, plates, bowls, sculptures and so on.
+Clay is a substance that can be molded into an endless number of forms.
+Humans have been making objects out of clay for ages - pots, plates, bowls, sculptures and so on.

-Clay modelling is an activity that is therapeutically beneficial to kids in many ways.
-One important benefit of clay modelling is the role it plays in early childhood education.
-Read on to learn how you can use clay craft to enhance your child’s learning and creativity.
+Clay modeling is an activity that is therapeutically beneficial to kids in many ways.
+One important benefit of clay modeling is the role it plays in early childhood education.
+Read on to learn how you can use clay craft to enhance your child's learning and creativity.

 Hand-eye coordination is a neurological process where the visual input provided by the eye is used to guide the hands in performing a task.
 For example, catching a ball, writing, pouring water into a glass, etc., all need hand-eye coordination.
 Moreover, having good hand-eye coordination can improve your child's agility, athleticism and handwriting.
 Using clay during playtime will also help her engage the muscles in her hands and arms.